renaudet/Node-Plugin-Architecture/README.md

 To run the application, we use the app.js launcher using a command-line like:

     $> node app.js --port 9080 --application sayHello

+##### Site configuration

+We may want to launch the NPA plugin framework with different set of plugin contributions.

+For example, a test instance may want to use a plugin contributing an SQL database support using SQLite whereas a production instance may want to use a plugin offering support for MySQL.

+To do so, you don't have to edit the appConfig.json file each time, which would be bothersome and error-prone.
+Instead, use the installation command-line argument to specify a dedicated appConfig.json file for the launch configuration:

+    $> node app.js --installation ./configs/testConfiguration.json --port 9080 --application myDBApplication

+or:

+    $> node app.js --installation ./configs/productionConfiguration.json --application myDBApplication

 ## Installation